torresdigital/a-la-popa/README.md

    *On other distributions*:
    Install corresponding packages from your repository (or compile from source).

-2. Clone the synSpades repository:
+2. Clone the SOPA SPADES repository:

    ```bash
    git clone https://github.com/atorresbr/sopa-spades.git && cd sopa-spades